-Table 1 shows the physical ID naming conventions.
+The table below shows the physical ID naming conventions.
 Descriptions assume that you are standing in front of the system cabinets.

 Note: Gemini MMR space must use a "g" name, possibly with a NIC identifier; and processor memory must use an "n" name.